matthew-shaw/matthew-shaw.github.io/docs/blog/posts/govuk-service-python.md

             Length(max=256, message="Email address must be 256 characters or fewer"),
             Email(message="Enter an email address in the correct format, like name@example.com"), ],
-        description="We’ll only use this to send you a receipt", )
+        description="We'll only use this to send you a receipt", )

     submit = SubmitField("Continue", widget=GovSubmitInput())